Alfonso de la Mota y Escobar: Biography

 On 11 March 1598, he was appointed during the papacy of Pope Clement VIII as Bishop of Tlaxcala (Puebla de los Angeles).

 He served as Bishop of Tlaxcala (Puebla de los Angeles) until his death on 16 March 1625.

 While bishop, he was the principal consecrator of Juan de Cervantes (bishop), Bishop of Antequera, Oaxaca (1609), and Juan de Zapata y Sandoval, Bishop of Chiapas (1613).

+Mota y Escobar was also one of the most prominent enslavers in the city of Puebla.
+In a 1610 inventory, he listed forty-two people of African and Asian descent as his enslaved property, which included several children.
+In these practices, he was typical of the creole elites of mid-colonial Mexico (the viceroyalty of New Spain).